olidacombe/commache/README.md

 ### TODO

-Transition to a daemon implementation, where the clien queries the daemon, and the daemon is responsible for the lazy after-return fetching.
+Transition to a daemon implementation, where the client queries the daemon, and the daemon is responsible for the lazy after-return fetching.